mliaaen/tennis_drl/Report.md

 both rackets, but this is not a multiagent solution.

 The simplest approach was to build on the the DDPG model and extend it to the MADDPG case.
-There are two agents (players) that needs to be trained and the during training the agents will use the full oberservation space from both agents and the actions of the other agents (here just one, but could be more) to train the critic network.
+There are two agents (players) that needs to be trained and during training the agents will use the full oberservation space from both agents and the actions of the other agents (here just one, but could be more) to train the critic network.
 The actor network will only use it own observation space as input.

-DDPG is an off-policy method that utilizes a replay buffer  for the training.
-This way it is possible to get stable training.
+DDPG is an off-policy method that utilizes a replay buffer for the training of the neural networks.
+Random sampling (a batch) from the replay buffer greatly improves the stability of the learning.

 When running the agent in real play only the actor is used to select the actions (two continious values) controlling the racket.
+A tennis match with trained agents is found in Tennis_Play.ipynb

 Both actor and critic networks uses both local and target networks that trains slowly using soft updates from the local to the target network in order to stabilize training.